vishal-rajpoot/Monorepo-lerna-project/README.md

 You don't have to ever use `eject`.
 The curated feature set is suitable for small and middle deployments, and you shouldn't feel obligated to use this feature.
 However we understand that this tool wouldn't be useful if you couldn't customize it when you are ready for it.

-**Note: `--watchAll=false --passWithNoTest` is mentioned in all repo's `package.json Scripts` which means watch mode will be false and if there are no test cases then still it should pass the test cases.
-  1. Watch mode here is menu prompts that execute code on key press.
-  2. If there are no test cases, it will break.

 ## Till now we used monorepo without `Lerna`.